 Coordinators are remarkable people.
 Thank you!
 For 94 years, countless companies in Central Alabama have come together to support the annual campaign to make it amazing.

 It goes without saying that our campaign is unlike other fundraising activities.
 Our one appeal supports more than 80 agencies.
 As a corporate partner, you will benefit from having your employees involved through giving and volunteering.
 Employee engagement is a great way to boost morale and provide leadership development opportunities to staff.
 As a company, this is a great way to build your reputation as a good corporate partner.

 Every campaign is a little different.
-Coordinator training serves as an opportunity to share ideas, hear tips and tools, learn about epledging, and receive copies of campaign materials.
+Training serves as an opportunity to share ideas, hear tips and tools, learn about online pledging, and receive copies of campaign materials.
 This includes brochures, posters, community information and an ideal opportunity to meet your loaned executive.

 Steps to Running a United Way Campaign